26 Best Things to Do in Kyoto

 More info ▶ Sanjusangendo: the Buddhist Temple with 1,001 Golden Statues

-20. Explore the national treasures at Nanzenji Temple
+12. Nanzenji Temple: Explore the national treasures

 Nanzenji Temple (南禅寺) is what you should go to in the center of Kyoto, which is less known to international tourists than other historical spots that have worldwide recognition.
 Founded in the end of the 13th century, it is known as the highest-class temple ranked above Kyoto’s Five Mountain temples including Tenryuji Temple and Tofukuji Temple.